 - Providing leadership on national rare disease issues.

-- Working alongside the Federal and State Governments to reiterate the need for a National Rare Disease Framework and effective rare disease policy.
+- Working alongside the Federal and State Governments to reiterate the need for effective rare disease policy.

 - Advocacy guidance, mentorship and education for our partner organisations and Australians living with rare disease.